Written By: Epicstu Wyvernwriter

 Edward raised an eyebrow.

 Collin laughed in an effort to lighten the mood.
-“Tis tradition for Northlandish Fennec’s to fight anyone they wish to ally with beforehand and whether you remember it or not, I’m not about to let you break your proud people’s tradition.”
-Said Collin, with a smile.
+“Tis tradition for Northlandish Fennec’s to fight anyone they wish to ally with beforehand.
+Whether you remember it or not, I’m not about to let you break your people’s proud tradition,” said Collin, with a smile.
 “Maybe I can help you remember how to fight.
 Find Ember, she’ll show you to your room.”

 Edward followed Ember to his quarters.
 “I think he’s got that covered,” said Deceit as she remembered their fight with Fireteam 7 from earlier.
-She became flustered even at the memory, it was sensual to her.
+She became flustered even at the memory, for it had been sensual to her.
 The thrill of being wielded by a skilled warrior, to be swung with near perfect precision.
 “But some practice couldn’t hurt.”
 She giggled

 “I can hear you too, ya know.”
 Ember said, interrupting Deceit as she opened the door to their quarters.